 Boston College Law School

 Office of Graduate Legal Education and International Programs

 Newton, Massachusetts 02459

 Admissions decisions are communicated to all applicants on a rolling basis, usually within a month of receipt of your completed application.
-If you are facing a deadline for accepting an offer from another school, you may email Julie Geary, who will give you an indication of the status of your application.
+If you are facing a deadline for accepting an offer from another school, you may email us, and we will give you an indication of the status of your application.
 Please be sure to attach a copy of the admission offer from the school in question in your email.

 The US Legal System is a course where LLM students meet as a group; otherwise, you will be taking the rest of your courses with JD students.

 The US Legal System and Law Practice 1 are mandatory LLM courses for any students who has studied their first degree in law outside the United States.
 Both courses are designed to prepare students to develop the foundational law and practice skills needed to conduct legal research, writing and analysis in US law.
 LLM students and first year JD students take Law Practice 1 together.